I am a researcher and writer

 I have also designed and delivered seminars and lectures for undergraduate and postgraduate students, and designed and facilitated capacity building and training workshops.
 This includes training on gender sensitive indicators for the Commonwealth Secretariat, gender mainstreaming for UNOPS and research methodology workshops for researchers and practitioners in India, Lesotho, Malawi, Nepal, Nigeria and Zambia.

 I have a BSc in Human and Physical Geography from the University of Reading, an MSc in Urbanisation and Development and a PhD in Human Geography and Urban Studies - both from the London School of Economics.
 My PhD, which was awarded a one-year Leverhulme Trust Award to conduct my fieldwork - explored the lives of male and female domestic workers in Lagos, Nigeria.

 Beyond my work on women's rights, gender and international development, I run a literary blog, bookshy - to document African literature on the continent and the Diaspora and ABC - a website dedicated to African Book Covers.
+Additionally, I edit the literary magazine, REWRITE READS.
 I was also one-third of Not Another Book Podcast.
 As the Founder and Editor of bookshy, I have written in numerous print and online publications, including African Arguments, Brittle Paper and New African Magazine.
 I have also been invited to moderate and chair talks with African writers at a number of international events including Africa Writes in London, England, Ake Arts & Books Festival in Abeokuta, Nigeria, and Writivism Festival in Kampala, Uganda.